 Since many organs and systems within the body are affected by kidney failure and fluid retention, kidney failure causes a general state of ill health.
 Also, many complications may occur, including uremic neuropathy—a type of peripheral neuropathy that progresses slowly and may afflict 20% to 50% of people with kidney disease.

 (Not all symptoms and signs may be present.)

 - Pain, numbness, and tingling in the feet and legs

-- May feel like “pins and needles”
+- Feeling of “pins and needles”

 - Cramps, muscle twitches, or increased pain sensation in the feet and legs